Berwick (1795 ship): 2nd EIC voyage (1796–1797)

-On 21 March 1809 Lloyd's List reported that Berwick, Griffiths, master, had not been heard from since separating on 18 December from the fleet from Barbados.
+On 21 March 1809, Lloyd's List reported that Berwick, Griffiths, master, had not been heard from since separating on 18 December, from the fleet from Barbados.
 A week later Lloyd's List reported that Berwick, Griffiths, master, had been captured and taken into Guadeloupe.
 Several weeks after that, Lloyd's List reported that she had arrived at Jamaica on 13 February 1809.

-On 22 December 1810 Berwick put into Portsmouth.
-She had been bound for Barbados but had sprung a leak.Lloyd's Register for 1820 showed her master changing from S. Compton to W. Tyler.
+On 22 December 1810, Berwick put into Portsmouth.
+She had been bound for Barbados but had sprung a leak.

+Lloyd's Register for 1820, showed her master changing from S. Compton to W. Tyler.
 She had undergone a repair in 1811.
 Her owner was still Daniel & Co., and her trade London–Barbados.

-On 4 February 1821 Berwick, Tyler, master, was at 48°N 24°W having lost her rudder, boats, bulwarks and maintopmast.
+On 4 February 1821, Berwick, Tyler, master, was at 48°N 24°W having lost her rudder, boats, bulwarks and maintopmast.
 She was proceeding with a jury-rigged rudder.
 She was sailing from Demerara to London.
-She underwent repairs in 1821.Lloyd's Register for 1825 showed Berwick with R. Jeffrey, master, W.C.
+She underwent repairs in 1821.

+Lloyd's Register for 1825, showed Berwick with R. Jeffrey, master, W.C.
 Hurry and Co., owner, and trade London–Van Diemen's Land.
 She had been making the run between London and Van Diemen's Land for some time.
-She had left Gravesend on 6 December 1822 and had arrived in Hobart Town on 21 June 1823.
+She had left Gravesend on 6 December 1822, and had arrived in Hobart Town on 21 June 1823.
 She carried passengers, and delivered some Merino sheep.

-The Oriental Herald and Colonial Review reported that Captain Jeffrey and Berwick had stopped at Tristan da Cunha on 25 March 1823 on her way to Van Diemen's Land.
-She had found it now had a population of 17, or 22 men and three women (accounts differ), and the leadership of a former British artillery corporal.
+The Oriental Herald and Colonial Review reported that Captain Jeffrey and Berwick had stopped at Tristan da Cunha on 25 March 1823, on her way to Van Diemen's Land.
+She had found it now had a population of 17, or 22 men and three women (accounts differ), and under the leadership of a former British artillery corporal.
 It was well supplied with domestic animals and grew its own produce and potatoes.
-Its leader traded with the Cape of Good Hope in a small schooner, delivering seal skins and elephant-seal oil.Asiatic Journal (March 1824), Vol. 17, p.298.
+Its leader traded with the Cape of Good Hope in a small schooner, delivering seal skins and elephant-seal oil.